-Outpatient Rotation Name ASAP Clinic

-Site Boston Children's Hospital

-Length of Rotation 4 weeks

-Name(s) of Supervising Sharon Levy MD

-Faculty Member Patricia Schram MD

-Jennifer Ross, MD, MPH

-Revised May 2022

-During this rotation the addiction medicine fellow will acquire and demonstrate competence in the medical care of adolescents with substance use disorders.
-He/she shall be able to render patient care that is compassionate, appropriate, and effective for the prevention and treatment of substance use disorders.
-Primarily you will observe counselling sessions.
+Outpatient Rotation Name ASAP Clinic Site Boston Children's Hospital Length of Rotation 4 weeks Name(s) of Supervising Sharon Levy MD Faculty Member Patricia Schram MD Jennifer Ross, MD, MPH Revised May 2022 medicine fellow will acquire and demonstrate competence in the substance use disorders.
+He/she shall be able to render patient care te, and effective for the prevention and treatment of substance use erve counselling sessions.
 You will also interact with a different patient population.

-- The ability to recognize the effects of parental substance use and addiction upon the child and adolescent and identify resources available in the community for children of parents with substance-use disorders. - The ability to evaluate and manage the child or adolescent who is intoxicated or withdrawing from psychoactive substances and provide non-pharmacological and pharmacological interventions to stabilize the patient. - The ability to utilize office based opioid treatment for the child and adolescent with opioid addiction. - The ability to evaluate the impact of child and adolescent developmental status and problems upon the diagnosis of and management of adolescent substance use and addiction. - Demonstrate an understanding of the socio-cultural influences that might affect alcohol and other drug use in communities. - Demonstrate an understanding of risk and protective factors that contribute to the initiation, maintenance and escalation of alcohol, tobacco, and other drug use in children and youth. - Demonstrate an understanding of the characteristics of evidence-based prevention programs and the individual, family, school and community-level characteristics that these preventive interventions are based upon. - Demonstrate an understanding of the role of the family, environment and community in prevention and treatment. - Demonstrate an understanding of the differences between universal, selective and indicated prevention programs.
+Patient Care agnize the effects of percental substance uses and addiction where the cognize the effects of parental substance use and addiction upon the cent and identify resources available in the community for children of stance-use disorders. aluate and manage the child or adolescent who is intoxicated or n psychoactive substances and provide non-pharmacological and interventions to stabilize the patient.
+The ability to utilize office based opioid treatment for the child and adolescent with opioid addiction. • aluate the impact of child and adolescent developmental status and he diagnosis of and management of adolescent substance use and addiction.
+5 Demonstrate an understanding of the socio-cultural influences that might affect alcohol ise in communities.
+Demonstrate an understanding of risk and protective factors that contribute to the initiation, mainter nance and escalation of alcohol, tobacco, and other drug use in children and you th. understanding of the characteristics of evidence-based prevention e individual, family, school and community-level characteristics that interventions are based upon. understanding of the role of the family, environment and community in prevention and tr understanding of the differences between universal, selective and indicated preven tion programs.
+Madical Knowledge Medical Knowledge understanding of quailable treatment antions including differences in understanding of available treatment options including differences in ophies, modalities, and settings appropriate for youth. - opriate treatment resources to meet the needs of the child, adolescent

-- Demonstrate an understanding of available treatment options including differences in treatment philosophies, modalities, and settings appropriate for youth. - Identify the appropriate treatment resources to meet the needs of the child, adolescent or affected family member.
+• Identify the appropriate treatment resources to meet the needs of the child, adolescent or affected family member.